 Fall prevention: it is one of the top focuses of healthy aging, considering the fact that falls are one of the top sources for serious injuries and even death in older adults.
-At Hearts at Home, providers of the in home care Overland Park seniors need, we work hard to ensure the home environment is assessed for fall threats and that modifications are made to help the older individuals in our care continue to be safe from senior falls.
+At Hearts at Home In-Home Care, the experts in aging in place in Kansas City and the surrounding areas, we work hard to ensure the home environment is assessed for fall threats and that modifications are made to help the older individuals in our care continue to be safe from senior falls.

 Yet there are some further steps all seniors ought to take to minimize their risk of senior falls – for example, stepping up their physical activity regimen to include some essential strengthening and balance exercises that have been shown in recent research by the British Journal of Sports Medicine to decrease falls by roughly 21 – 39%, based upon how much time is invested.
 As few as three hours every week spent in the activities below can make a big difference in the health and wellbeing of your elderly loved ones: